RedevLtd/Sear/README.md

 The interval is set via a standard cron definition.

-For most alerts you can define the 'SimpleQuery' object, this has properties for the search text of your query and the tiemspan to look back for.
+For most alerts you can define the 'SimpleQuery' object, this has properties for the search text of your query and the timespan to look back for.
 If this is defined then the `AdvancedQuery` will be ignored, you only need one defined unlike the example.

 The `AdvancedQuery` allows you to define a more complex ElasticSearch query.
 In the example below both the simple and advanced queries would return the same results.